 1. ARTISANworks

-This unique and immersive experience challenges the senses and defies conventional boundaries.
+This unique, immersive experience challenges the senses and defies conventional boundaries.
 Discover a world of vibrant color and intricate design.
 From the original works of Picasso and Warhol to the artist studios that showcase the creative process in action, this is a space where art lives.
 Explore the 360-degree canvas and discover hidden gems that can surprise, inspire, and sometimes shock you.
 Whether you are a seasoned art enthusiast or simply looking for something new and exciting, ARTISANworks promises an unforgettable experience.
 Admission fee.
 565 Blossom Road, (585) 288-7170, artisanworks.net

 2. Hidden Sidewalk

-To access the secret half-mile-long sidewalk, start at Ontario Beach Park in Charlotte and walk west along Beach Avenue.
+To access the hidden half-mile-long sidewalk, start at Ontario Beach Park in Charlotte and walk west along Beach Avenue.
 You will find the main entrances across from Clematis and Cloverdale Streets, with smaller entrances between roughly every fourth house.
 Note that the lawns, gardens, and docks along the sidewalk are privately owned and not open to the public.
 Only the sidewalk itself is available for public use.
 Beach Avenue

 3. Pure Waters Pedestrian Bridge

 The 20-acre Seneca Park Zoo is a small portion of the 300-acre county park designed by Frederick Law Olmsted in 1893.
 The zoo operates a seasonal ZooTram shuttle, transporting visitors between the extreme ends of the park for a nominal one-way fee.
-Many people walk through the zoo and take the tram back up to the main entrance, appreciating Seneca Park’s scenic views.
+Many people walk through the zoo and take the tram to the main entrance, appreciating Seneca Park’s scenic views.
 Beyond the zoo, you will find a trout pond surrounded by pavilions, a playground, and hiking trails.
 The north trail leads toward Lake Ontario over a tiny but steep waterfall, with several risky descents to the river’s edge using deteriorating wood steps.
 The south trail ends at the scenic Pure Waters Pedestrian Bridge, part of the Genesee River Trail, which spans the river to connect with Maplewood Park.
 2222 Saint Paul Street

 4. Sunken Garden